Bedding allows your brakes to

 to fade after the 7th or 8th near-stop.
 This fade will stabilize,

 but not completely go away until the brakes have fully cooled.
 A

 smell from the brakes, and even some smoke, is normal.

 After the last near-stop, accelerate back up to speed and

-The brakes need only a few minutes to cool down.
+them to cool down.
 Try not to become

 trapped in traffic or come to a complete stop while the brakes are still